-Services provided with an Electronic Money Institution License in Lithuania
+Services provided by an Electronic Money Institution License in the UK

-An Electronic Money Institution license in Lithuania enables the license holder to offer a number of services:
+An Electronic Money Institution license enables the license holder to offer a number of services:

 - services enabling cash withdrawals from a payment account and all of the operations required for operating a payment account;

 - the execution of payment transactions, including transfers of funds on a payment account with the user’s payment service provider or with another payment service provider, including, execution of direct debits, including one-off direct debits; execution of payment transactions through a payment card or a similar device; execution of credit transfers, including standing orders;